 AW: I think it’s important to realize the purpose of why we are reading these stories.
 It’s not only literature.
 This happened in the 1800s and it’s not something we should forget about.
 Everyone should be treated with equality.

-In her own words, Christina offered the following insights and reflective comments for the lesson and described her plans for future instruction.
+In her own words, Mrs. Perez offered the following insights and reflective comments for the lesson and described her plans for future instruction.

 The process of analysis requires writers not only to read a work of literature and internalize the plot and author’s message, but it also requires the writer to think about the various elements that make up the piece.
 Specifically, in Sherman Alexie’s “Superman and Me,” my students were faced with a manifold of important images that address Native American identify.
 Students were not only expected to highlight important aspects of the story, but to identify images that illustrated the Native American dream.
 The chart helped each student organize their thoughts, focus on one image, and think about how that image demonstrated the Native American identity.